cielaton/My-college-knowledge/Year 3 - Semester 2/Advance English 2/Speaking/Week 4.md

 >My hometown does not necessarily have any famous buildings, but it does have a few landmarks that are well-known in the area.
 One of them is the 29 March Park, a massive traditional park in the center of the city.

 >[!question] In what type of building do most people in your hometown live?
-> The majority of people in my hometown live in a two-story house
+> The majority of people in my hometown live in a multi-story house and most of them looks the same.
+Some